 He took voluntary retirement from his job in 2006 and set up an NGO - Public Cause Research Foundation - to work full time to promote transparency in government and to create awareness about the Right to Information movement.

-According to a report in last November's The Caravan magazine, Mr Kejriwal has "no personal story of extraordinary suffering at the hands of corruption".
+According to a report in The Caravan magazine, Mr Kejriwal has "no personal story of extraordinary suffering at the hands of corruption".

 "What led him to quit his job as a senior bureaucrat and become an activist wasn't anger or bitterness; it was the loss of his own faith in government after a decade in its service," it says.

-Mr Kejriwal's protests have so far attracted small crowds and his opponents say it is unlikely that he will be able to translate the public anger over corruption into votes for his political party.
+His initial protests attracted small crowds and his opponents said it was unlikely that he would be able to translate the public anger over corruption into votes for his political party.

-The next election - due in 2014 - is not far away and analysts say even if Mr Kejriwal and his party are unable to keep their promise to bring about "a complete political revolution", they would at least have the satisfaction of changing the political discourse in the country.
+Analysts say that even if Mr Kejriwal and his party are unable to keep their promise to bring about "a complete political revolution" in the next general election, they would at least have the satisfaction of changing the political discourse.